 Hubber, Kymberly Fergusson, in her article Is it safe to eat raw eggs? recommends placing the egg in water heated to 140° F (60° C) for four minutes.
 Given that heat can start dissipating immediately, the USDA may believe a person has to have 'professional' equipment to maintain temperature.
 Ms. Fergusson also points out that bacteria can also be killed by lemon juice, lime juice, and vinegar, all acids.

 Probably, far more of us eat raw or partially cooked eggs than drink raw milk.
 If nothing else, how many of us are still guilty of licking that bowl of cake batter?
 For those partial to homemade eggnog or mayonnaise, or who like their fried eggs with runny yolks, pasteurized eggs may be the way to go.

-Politics—state, federal, and international—affects food safety.
-A simple example—Congressional purse strings control how many food inspectors we have.
-On paper we have standards about food coming into the country, but little control over what goes on in those exporting countries.
+Politics—state, federal, and international—affect food safety.
+A simple example: Congressional purse strings control how many food inspectors we have.
+On paper, we have standards about food coming into the country, but little control over what goes on in those exporting countries.
 Less than one percent of imported food is inspected.

 The public has had to battle over the use of antibiotics and hormones on animals and will continue to have battles over genetic modification and patents.
 The genetically modified plant is unlikely to be a threat to our digestive tracts, but genetic modification can threaten the food supply by allowing agribusiness to create a stranglehold monopoly.

 Companies have attempted to patent indigenous plants—plants not modified by any action of a food company.
 This is devastating to farmers in poorer countries that are dependent on such plants.
 An analogy might be the protection racket where a gang makes local small businesses pay ‘protection money’ so they won’t be vandalized.